 Our study is the first to provide evidence that in severe COPD patients, oxidation of diaphragm proteins involved in energy production and contractile performance is likely to partially contribute to the documented respiratory muscle dysfunction.
-Furthermore, generation of superoxide anion was increased in the diaphragms of these patients.
+Furthermore, generation of the superoxide anion was increased in the diaphragms of these patients.

+ACKNOWLEDGEMENTS

-ACKNOWLEDGMENTS: This study has been supported by FIS 04/00161, SEPAR 2004, FIS 06/1043, 2005-SGR01060, and CibeRes (Instituto de Salud Carlos III, Ministerio de Sanidad) (Spain).
-Dr. Esther Barreiro has been a recipient of the ERS COPD Award 2008.
-The authors are thankful to Dr M.L.
-Blanco, Dr. M.J.
-Masdeu, Dr J.A.
-Barberà, and Dr J. Martínez-Llorens for their help with the patient recruitment, to Dr Cristina Chiva and Mr Manuel Rodríguez from the Protemics Laboratory for their help with the protein identification, to Mr Francesc Sánchez and Ms Sandra Mas for their technical assistance in the laboratory, and to Mr. Roger Marshall for his editing aid.
+The authors are grateful to M.L.
+Blanco (IMIM-Hospital del Mar), M.J.
+Masdeu (Hospital Parc Taulí, Sabadell), J.A.
+Barberà (Hospital Clinic), and J. Martínez-Llorens (IMIM-Hospital del

+Mar) for their help with the patient recruitment, C. Chiva and M. Rodríguez from the Protemics Laboratory (Universtat Pompeu Fabra) for their help with the protein identification, to F. Sánchez and S. Mas (both IMIM-Hospital del Mar; all Barcelona, Spain) for their technical assistance in the laboratory, and to R. Marshall for help with editing.